 Shuttle Ejection Escape Suit

-The Shuttle Ejection Escape Suit used from STS-1 (1981) to STS-4 (1982) by a two-man crew used in conjunction with the then-installed ejection seats.
+The Shuttle Ejection Escape Suit was used from STS-1 (1981) to STS-4 (1982) by a two-man crew used in conjunction with Space Shuttle Columbia's ejection seats.
 It allowed ejections up to Mach 2.7 and 24.4 km (80,000 ft).[1]
 The suit was manufactured by the David Clark Company of Worcester, Massachusetts.
 It was derived from the USAF Model S1030 suit, which at the time, was being worn by SR-71 pilots.[1]
-Both the ejection suits and ejection seats were removed after the Shuttle became certified.[1]
+The Shuttle was certified as operational for STS-5, at which point the escape suits were replaced with light blue coveralls.[1]
+The seats themselves were deactivated during STS-5 and removed before STS-9, with the intervening flights conducted by Space Shuttle Challenger, which did not have ejection seats.

 Specifications